Dr. Christine McCallum, Program Director

 Program Student Learning Outcomes

-- Physical Therapy DPT graduates will demonstrate competent and comprehensive entry level critical thinking and clinical reasoning skills consistent with entry level physical therapists.
+2. Apply competent critical thinking and ethical clinical reasoning skills consistent with professional physical therapy practice.

 ACCREDITATION